SustainabilitySUSTAINABILITY

 Governance

-We have established the SDGs Committee, chaired by the President and COO, comprising each division’s chief officers, among others, which is an organization for implementing strategies and measures relating to climate change, under the leadership of the Environment Working Group, which operates under its auspices, in order to promote Group-wide sustainability management.
-The SDGs Committee reports to the Board of Directors as necessary and receives guidance and supervision.
+We have established the Sustainability Committee, chaired by the President and COO, comprising each division’s chief officers, among others, which is an organization for implementing strategies and measures relating to climate change, under the leadership of the Environment Working Group, which operates under its auspices, in order to promote Group-wide sustainability management.
+The Sustainability Committee reports to the Board of Directors as necessary and receives guidance and supervision.

 ●Climate change-related organizational chart